vaderslayer7/Rivals-of-Aether-Controller-Emulation-with-Keyboard/README.md

 # Development Info

-b0xx.exe is a compiled version of the b0xx.ahk file with the vjoy autohotkey library in as well.
-If you want to make changes to the script, edit the b0xx.ahk file and run it directly.
-Compile a new version of b0xx.exe by right clicking b0xx.ahk and clicking "Compile Script."
+After making changes to b0xx.ahk, recompile b0xx.exe by right-clicking b0xx.ahk and selecting "Compile Script."
+This requires Autohotkey to be installed.